guigolab/ggsashimi/docker/README.md

 # Docker image

-A `ggsashimi` Docker image is available in the [Docker Hub](https://hub.docker.com/r/guigolab/ggsashimi/) and can be obtained as follows:
+A public `ggsashimi` Docker image is available in the [Docker Hub](https://hub.docker.com/r/guigolab/ggsashimi/) and can be obtained as follows:

 ```
 docker pull guigolab/ggsashimi